luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 It should be usable already but we can go further and fine tune it, specially to some kind of "convention" as shown in [TRaSH: qBitTorrent basic setup](https://trash-guides.info/Downloaders/qBittorrent/Basic-Setup/) and subsequent `qbittorrent` guides.

-I use all the suggested settings, where the only "changes" are for personal paths, ports, and in general connection settings that depend on my set up.
-The only super important setting I noticed that can affect our setup (meaning what is described in this entry) is the *Web UI -> Authentication* for the "Bypass authentication for cliens on localhost".
+I use all the suggested settings, where the only "changes" are for personal paths, ports, and in general connection settings that depend on my setup.
+The only super important setting I noticed that can affect our setup (meaning what is described in this entry) is the *Web UI -> Authentication* for the "Bypass authentication for clients on localhost".
 This will be an issue because the reverse proxy is accessing `qbittorrent` via the localhost, so this will make the service open to the world, experiment at your own risk.

 Finally, add categories by following [TRaSH: qBitTorrent how to add categories](https://trash-guides.info/Downloaders/qBittorrent/How-to-add-categories/).
 I added 3: `tv`, `movies` and `anime`.

 # Radarr

 [Radarr](https://radarr.video/) is a movie collection manager that can be used to download movies via torrents.
-This is actually a fork of Sonarr, but Sonarr is harder to set up in my opinion so I'm starting with this one.
+This is actually a fork of Sonarr, so they're pretty similar, I just wanted to set up movies first.

 Install from the AUR with `yay`: